How to Embed Background Video Without Wrecking Speed or Accessibility

 Save-Data

-- ✅ Pause button works with keyboard and screen readers.
+- Pause/play button works with mouse, keyboard, and screen readers.

-- ✅ Contrast audited on mobile/desktop; no flashing content.
+- Contrast passes WCAG AA; no flashing or strobing content.

 Save-Data